TogAr2/MinestomPvP/README.md

 You can add this node as a child to any other node and the pvp will work in the scope.
 Separated features of this extension are also available as static methods in `PvpExtension`.

+### Legacy PvP

+You can get the `EventNode` for legacy PvP using `PvpExtension.legacyEvents()`.
+**Do not combine it with any non-legacy node, this will cause issues.**

+To disable attack cooldown for a player and set their attack damage to the legacy value, use `PvpExtension.setLegacyAttack(player, true)`.
+To enable the cooldown again and set the attack damage to the new value, use `false` instead of `true`.

 ### Integration

 To integrate this extension into your minestom server, you may have to tweak a little bit to make sure everything works correctly.